Avaiga/taipy/gui/doc/text.md

 If the value is a `date` or a `datetime`, then _format_ can be set to a date/time formatting string.

+## Styling

+All the text controls are generated with the "taipy-text" CSS class.
+You can use this class name to select the text controls on your page and apply style.

 ## Usage

 ### Display value